TalaoDAO/wallet-interaction/README.md

-# Interaction between the wallet and an Issuer / Verifier
+# Interaction between the wallet and Issuers-Verifiers

 26th April 2022